ldebruijn/schema-scoring/README.md

 # schema-score

-A Proof of Concept for scoring GraphQL schemas according to a number of rules.
+A tool for scoring GraphQL schemas based on a set of rules.
+This tool helps to enforce best practices and maintain a healthy GraphQL schema.

-_Never finished_

-## Installation.
+## Installation

 To install dependencies: